The New York Times International Edition published an article on co-living and cohousing in Stockholm April 22, 2019.

 A few years ago, a handbook titled Bygga seniorboende tillsammans (Building senior housing together) was published in Sweden.
 It is a manual for groups who seek new ways to live together, and describes step by step how a group can carry their plans through to a positive result.

+Furthermore, the handbook provides descriptions of how building entrepreneurs and local government may act to facilitator and support the groups’ work and intentions.
+Finally, fourteen case studies of projects initiated by groups since the turn of the century are presented as illustrations of the process.
 With support from the EU-financed project called ’Co-elderly’, the two authors Ingela Blomberg och Kerstin Kärnekull have initiated a translation of the handbook to English.
 Translator is Mette Kjörstad, currently living in the cohousing unit Färdknäppen in Stockholm.
 The new edition should be available during 2019.
-Specific Swedish conditions are not included.
+Specific Swedish conditions are not included. |

 The paper Four Decades of Swedish Cohousing